Photo by IlovegrowingmarijuanaCa

 Crop Care 101: What do you do when your crops begin showing signs of cannabis light burn?

-But what does that look like?
-Read below to find out how to identify, prevent, and treat cannabis light burn.
+Read on to learn how to identify, prevent, and treat cannabis light burn, keeping your plants in top shape.

 Photo by IlovegrowingmarijuanaCa